A HariPo oneshot

 As if being in a secret club when there weren't supposed to be any weren't bad enough, then came that damned Inquisitorial Squad—Umbridge's select students.
 They were really the bullies of the school.
 Draco the ferret, Pansy the pug-face, Crabbe and Goyle the goons, and…

 Ginny had punched Michael in the arm for thinking aloud.
 They'd been outside studying with the Inquisitorial Squad nearby.
 "Shh!
 Do you want to cause an unnecessary ruckus?"

 Michael had shut up then, forced to glare at the square-jawed witch in silence.
 Millicent Bulstrode was almost as repulsive as they came—she was second only to Pansy Parkinson.
 To Michael, the only package he would ever consider included both brains and beauty.

-One thing led to another and Michael found himself in a short fling with Cho Chang.
+One thing led to another after that, and Michael found himself in a short fling with Cho Chang.
 Dating Cho Chang=smart (she was brilliant and gorgeous, you see).
 Dating Cho Chang=ridiculous.
-She was a weepy girl who, whenever a fire was lit in her, put all her strength into regretting Harry and wishing Cedric alive and then she was a melancholic eyesore again.
+She was a weepy girl who, whenever a fire was lit in her, put all her strength into regretting Harry and wishing Cedric alive, and then she was a melancholic eyesore again.